Waxing

 See also:

-It is also possible to operate the outside rear-view mirrors.
+It is possible to change the turn-signal sound.